nacht-org/quelle/README.md

 4. Test thoroughly with the target site
 5. Add documentation and examples

-See existing extensions in `extensions/` for reference implementations.
+See the [Extension Development Guide](./book/src/development/extension-development.md) and existing extensions in `extensions/` for reference implementations.

 ## License